Queenstown Airport: History

 In June 2015, the airport launched its new international terminal.

-In May 2014, New Zealand's Civil Aviation Authority (CAA) and Australia's Civil Aviation Safety Authority (CASA) approved Queenstown Airport's foundation safety case for after-dark flights, reliant on some additional infrastructure, including runway lights.
+In May 2014, New Zealand's Civil Aviation Authority (CAA) and Australia's Civil Aviation Safety Authority (CASA) approved Queenstown Airport's foundation safety case for after-dark flights, reliant on some additional infrastructure, including upgraded runway lights and widening the main runway to 45 metres.
 On 4 May 2016, the airport's runway lights were officially switched on by transport minister Simon Bridges.
 The runway lighting allowed the airport to extend operations beyond sunset to its 10:00 pm noise abatement curfew.
 The first after-dark flight was a Jetstar flight from Melbourne on 24 June 2016.

 The airport was voted 'World's Most Scenic Airport Landing' in 2015 by international private jet booking service PrivateFly.

+In March 2025, the airport finished installing an engineered materials arrestor system (EMAS) at both ends of the primary runway, becoming the first airport in Australasia to do so.
+In the event of a runway overrun, this system is designed to safely bring the aircraft to a stop, thus greatly reducing the damage to the aircraft and the risk of injury to those onboard and on the ground.